Ronnie's Dance Studio - 393 Maxim Drive, Hopatcong, NJ 07843

 PROPER ATTIRE AND Other Courtesies

-ladies, and no high heels unless they're dance shoes with plastic tips...NEVER DANCE IN SANDALS OR FLIP
+backs ladies, and no high heels unless they're dance shoes with plastic tips...NEVER DANCE IN SANDALS

-heels with open backs and toes) for practice socials, save them for fancy events and competitions.
-But there
+(higher heels with open backs and toes) for practice socials, save them for fancy events and competitions.

-are some beautiful, not too high-heeled dance shoes that are supportive and comfortable for a whole evening of
+But there are some beautiful, not too high-heeled dance shoes that are supportive and comfortable for a

-classes and dancing, and again always put the extra plastic tip on them.
-Men: there are some nice dance
+whole evening of classes and dancing, and again always put the extra plastic tip on them.
+Men: there are

-with your street shoes as there are tiny pieces of gravel and stuff from the parking lot that come in constantly on
+floor with your street shoes as there are tiny pieces of gravel and stuff from the parking lot that come in

-your shoes, which you can't even see or feel, but you can hear the grit when it hits the dance floor.
-If you
+constantly on your shoes, which you can't even see or feel, but you can hear the grit when it hits the dance

-your car safely.
-Fashion boots DON'T COUNT, they do not have enough protection from patches of ice.
+and to your car safely.
+Fashion boots DON'T COUNT, they do not have enough protection from patches of

 LADIES ANY LEVEL: No matter where you are in your dancing, you will want to be comfortable.

-to fairly cool in the Winter months.
-We find there's no sense heating up the building just to lower the heat again
+down to fairly cool in the Winter months.
+We find there's no sense heating up the building just to lower the

 So... again, dress comfortably for the weather.

-always sweating, and the girls are always freezing, so let's make it easy... lose that extra cotton shirt!
+are always sweating, and the girls are always freezing, so let's make it easy... lose that extra cotton shirt!

+They have these great wash/wear drip dry type of silk and synthetic silk shirts.... with short sleeves!
 They

-have these great wash/wear drip dry type of silk and synthetic silk shirts.... with short sleeves!
-They dry fast,

 In the winter, of course, wear layers because you'll sweat once you start dancing even if it starts out chilly.